What is a franchise?

 First of all you will need a business that is able to be replicated, with systems and processes that have proven to be profitable.
 Next you need a point of difference that sets you apart from competitors, and a loyal customer base to prove it.
 Your financial records must be up to date and track your performance over time.

 You will need a franchise specialist to assist you with the paperwork and legalities of franchising your business and complying with the Franchise Code of Conduct.
-There are also free seminars at every Franchising & Business Opportunities Expo on how to successfully franchise your business.
+There are also free seminars at every Franchising Expo on how to successfully franchise your business.

 Back to Top